fpadovani/communicative_baby_dpo/README.md

 # DPO Training to finetune a Baby and make it more Communicative

+To run correctly the code in this repository you need the last version of the trl library.

 ## Model

 As baseline, we use the model pre-trained by Bastian -> [Baseline_baby](https://huggingface.co/bbunzeck/another-llama)